AlokRoyChatterjee/AWS-Ecommerce-Website/README.md

 ## AWS Bookstore Demo App

 AWS Bookstore Demo App is a full-stack sample web application that creates a storefront (and backend) for customers to shop for fictitious books.
 The entire application can be created with a single CloudFormation template.
-[Try out the deployed application here](https://d2h3ljlsmzojxz.cloudfront.net/)!

-You can browse and search for books, look at recommendations and best sellers, manage your cart, checkout, view your orders, and more.
-Get started with building your own below!
-&nbsp;

-## License Summary

-This sample code is made available under a modified MIT license.
-See the LICENSE file.

 &nbsp;